NeverI/BDDStyle/README.md

         should return 1 if the value is bigger then own number should return 1 if the value is equal with own number
     #ask(value:Int):Bool
-        should return false if the value is not equal with own number should return true if the value is equal with own number
+        P: should return false if the value is not equal with own number

-OK spec: 7 failed: 0 success: 7 expects: 7 (#Summary reporter)
+        P: should return true if the value is equal with own number

+# Summary reporter
+7 spec, 5 success, 2 pending, 0 failed, 5 expects.
+OK
 ```

 shoulds: